BenTaylorPublic/screeps/README.md

     Where X is how many CLAIM parts (matched by MOVE parts) It varies in claim parts because 1 would block it, but 25 would be reducing it a lot Maybe a repeat option, for when it dies

-MyMemory.Settings
-    Settings I can change via flags (that directly match the settings key) Constants are all numbers
-    eg:
-        set-CONSCRIPTION_RANGE-5
-        set-OBSERVER_WIDTH-5

 Bank object shouldn't be nullable
     It should be stored as a different type